haapanen/blog-source/content/posts/dotnet-core-plugin-dependency-injection.md

 As you can see, we'll load integrations from two DLLs, the Blob Storage and HTTP integration DLLs.
 The system receives a message every second and sends it to the integrations.
 In the log output you can see HttpIntegration logging the endpoint url that was defined in the project appsettings.json (https://localhost:3000/api/message).

 This can be extended even further.
 If we have a type we'd like to inject to the plugin we can implement another interface.
-I'll call it IInjectedDependency.
+Let's call it IInjectedDependency.
 It's an empty interface.
 All types that implement this interface will be registered to the service provider.

 ```csharp
 public interface IInjectedDependency